rohenaz/lighthouse/README.md

-# 💡 Lighthouse BSV
+# 💡 Lighthouse Bitcoin SV

 **Decentralized crowdfunding using Bitcoin assurance contracts**

 A trustless crowdfunding platform where pledges are only collected when the funding goal is met.
 No central authority, no platform fees, just pure Bitcoin magic! ✨

-Based on Mike Hearn's pioneering Lighthouse project, rebuilt for BSV blockchain with modern tooling.
+Based on Mike Hearn's pioneering Lighthouse project, rebuilt for Bitcoin blockchain with modern tooling.

 ---